howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-Before you can commit anything, you need to add some files to your `.gitignore`.
+Before you commit any file, you need to add some files to the `.gitignore` file.

 <Instruction>

-Update your `.gitignore` with the following files and folders:
+Update your `.gitignore` file with the following contents:

 ```(path=".../hackernews-typescript/.gitignore")
 node_modules